Internship Program

 - Student in good standing, GPA 2.5 or higher

 Little Rock Zoo animal care interns work alongside the zoo’s animal keepers learning the ins and outs of animal husbandry in a zoological setting.
 Tasks may include but are not limited to feeding, cleaning, enrichment, training, exhibit maintenance, and public speaking.
 These duties include some strenuous activity so candidates should be in good health, capable of lifting up to 50lbs, and able to apply safe working practices.
-Suitable candidates must be positive and patient with well-developed observational skills and work ethic.
-Weekly schedule may vary so interns must be flexible; any possible conflicts must be mentioned prior to the acceptance of the position.
-Interns will also have the opportunity to learn about zoo management and animal welfare topics through lectures and activities offered throughout the summer.
+Suitable candidates must be positive and patient with well-developed observational skills and work ethics.
+Weekly schedules may vary so interns must be flexible; any possible conflicts must be mentioned prior to the acceptance of the position.
+Interns will also have the opportunity to learn about zoo management and animal wellness topics through lectures and activities offered throughout the summer.

-Minimum Qualification and Additional Requirements:
+Minimum Qualifications & Additional Requirements:

 - College student or recent graduate majoring in education, conservation, biology, or other related field